Ben Shahn: Jersey Homesteads mural

-In 1999 the original sinopia drawings were permanently installed in a custom-designed gallery within the United States Post Office and Courthouse in Camden, New Jersey, in a skyway connecting the building with Mitchell H. Cohen United States Courthouse.
+In 1999 the original sinopia drawings were permanently installed in a custom-designed gallery within the United States Post Office and Courthouse in Camden, New Jersey, in a skyway connecting the building with the Mitchell H. Cohen United States Courthouse.

 The Resettlement Administration employed Shahn to paint a mural for the school of Jersey Homesteads (later renamed Roosevelt), a New Jersey town initially planned to be a community for Jewish garment workers.
 Shahn's move to the settlement demonstrates his dedication to the project as does his mural's compelling depiction of the town's founding.

 Three panels compose the mural.
-According to art historian Diana L. Linden, the panels' sequence relates to that of the Haggadah, the Jewish Passover Seder text which follows a narrative of slavery, deliverance and redemption.
+According to art historian Diana L. Linden, it is his “most explicit Jewish work in terms of subject matter”.
+The panels' sequence relates to that of the Haggadah, the Jewish Passover Seder text which follows a narrative of slavery, deliverance and redemption.
 More specifically, Shahn’s mural depicts immigrants' struggle and advancement in the United States.

 The first panel shows the antisemitic and xenophobic obstacles American immigrants faced.
 During the global Depression, citizens of the United States struggled for their livelihoods.
 Because foreigners represented competition for employment, they were especially unwelcome.
 National immigration quotas also reflected the strained foreign relations of the United States at a time when fascism, Nazism, and communism were on the rise.
 To illustrate the political and social adversary, Shahn incorporated loaded iconography: Nazi soldiers, anti-Jewish signs and the executed Italian anarchists, Sacco and Vanzetti.
 Below, Shahn's mother and Albert Einstein lead immigrants on a gangplank situated by the Ellis Island registry center and the Statue of Liberty.
 This section demonstrates the immigrants' heroic emergence in the United States.

 The middle panel describes the poor living conditions awaiting immigrants after their arrival.
 On the right, Shahn depicts the inhuman labor situation in the form of "lightless sweatshops ... tedious and backbreaking work with outmoded tools."
 The crowd in the center of the composition represents labor unions and workers' reform efforts.
 Here, a figure resembling labor leader John L. Lewis protests in front of the Triangle Shirtwaist Company, where a devastating fire occurred and the movement for the International Ladies' Garment Workers Union (ILGWU) began.
 The lower right passageway marked ILGWU symbolizes a new and hopeful path, in the United States, paved by unionized labor.